Thoracic Lordosis: What Is Lordosis? Treatment Options

 While lordosis most commonly affects the lower back and neck as lumbar and cervical lordosis, it can also develop along the lower middle section of the spine as thoracic lordosis or thoracolumbar lordosis.

 So when a person develops an excessive inward (lordotic) curvature of the thoracic spine, a diagnosis of thoracic lordosis could be forthcoming.
+Understanding the type of lordosis diagnosed is crucial for developing an effective treatment plan.

 While every case is different based on important patient and condition characteristics such as age, condition type, severity, and curvature location, common symptoms of lordosis include: